 Jimmie Lou referred us to her poem, Little Things.

 Little Things, by Jimmie Lou Cory

 Jimmie Lou will celebrate her 100th birthday on October 18, 2019.
-Her family consists of her three children Diana (Boulder, Colorado), Carolyn (deceased), and Charles (Irvine, California, her eight grandchildren, and eight great grandchildren.
+Her family consists of her three children Diana (Boulder, Colorado), Carolyn (deceased), and Charles (Irvine, California), her eight grandchildren, and eight great grandchildren.
 Her granddaughter, Samantha Stowe Cory, followed in Jimmie Lou’s footsteps and became a Chi Omega at Beta Beta/Washington State University.
-Jimmie Lou had saved her Chi Omega pins and other mementos and was able to gift them to Samantha when she joined the Sisterhood.
-Today, Jimmie Lou resides in an assisted living facility in Boulder, Colorado near Diana.
+Jimmie Lou had saved her Chi Omega pin and other mementos and was able to gift them to Samantha when she joined the Sisterhood.
+Today, Jimmie Lou resides in an assisted living facility in Boulder, Colorado, near her daughter Diana.